Webhooks

 Applications that use webhooks benefit from greater efficiency, reduced costs and the ability to respond to customer driven events in real-time.

 The first step to start receiving webhooks is to register your app within our AppMarket.
-You don't need to list the application at this stage, but note that some subscription topics require that your app is granted an associated scope.
-Please see our developer portal documentation for more information on submitting an app.
+You don't need to list the application at this stage, but note that some require that your app is granted an associated scope.
+Please see our for more information on submitting an app.

 You must provide an endpoint to receive the payload the Platform will send to your app.
 The endpoint should: